 The language of love seems to be a very different sort of language from that which we use in other areas.
-There are a number of expressions which are quite common to us all in our “everyday” speech — so much so we would, I suppose, call them clichés — which indicate how different this language is, and which in his sphere we seem to take almost for granted, or at least accept without difficulty.
+There are a number of expressions which are quite common to us all in our “everyday” speech — so much so we would, I suppose, call them clichés — which indicate how different this language is, and which in this sphere we seem to take almost for granted, or at least accept without difficulty.
 To see this, picture the following situation:

 A man and a woman find each other one day quite by accident and fall in love desperately and completely in love.
 They hadn’t planned it that way.
 As a matter of fact, they both had their hearts set on remaining single for a while at least.
 They enjoyed their “freedom” and had thought about playing the field for a while at least.
 But it happened.
-They just bumped into each other and that was that.
+They just bumped into each other, and that was that.
 And they both had no doubts about it.
-They ere hopelessly hooked on each other.
-And they began to speak to each other that strange language which humans sometimes speak when “perfect love casts out fear,” a language which sounds quite silly perhaps, and dangerously irrational to anyone who doesn’t know it from “the inside.”
+They were hopelessly hooked on each other.
+And they began to speak that strange language to each other which humans sometimes speak when “perfect love casts out fear,” a language which sounds quite silly perhaps, and dangerously irrational to anyone who doesn’t know it from “the inside.”
 They began to say things like “You were made for me!,” “You are everything to me!,” or, “Before I met you, I didn’t know what life was all about; everything seems fresh and new.
 If I ever lost you, I would be nothing.
 I wouldn’t know what to do with myself.”
 And so on and so on.
-And they both agreed that it must be “fate,” that their coming together must have been “planned in heaven” or “written in the stars,” and such like.
-And thus, they encouraged one another and grew together into one.
+They both agreed that it must be “fate,” that their coming together must have been “planned in heaven” or “written in the stars,” and the like.
+Thus, they encouraged one another and grew together into one.
 Everything was “perfect.”

 Admittedly such a picture is somewhat idealized, and the language, in a world grown cynical of deep and lasting human relationships, may strike us in our more rational moments as exaggerated.
 Yet it is a picture, I think, with which we can identify.
 If we are somewhat ashamed to talk that way openly, at least we sing that way in our love songs, and write thus is our poems and novels!
 And, can we not ask, in spite of our cynical reservations, does it not give us a glimpse at least, of what the ideal might be?
 At any rate, if our songs and our literature are any indication, we seem to persist in hoping that such can happen to us.
-And sometimes it does!
+Sometimes it does!